Are you a system of record?

 We aim for the Archivers.ai platform UI and any public-facing access products (staff Explore, public discovery portal) to meet Web Content Accessibility Guidelines (WCAG) 2.2 at Level AA as the working target.
 Where a component does not yet meet that bar, we will say so and share the known gaps, rather than overclaim.

-For funded digitisation projects that have specific accessibility requirements, we incorporate those into scoping and export profile configuration.
+For funded digitisation projects that have specific accessibility requirements, we incorporate those into onboarding and export profile configuration.

 What happens if we leave?